On the stability and convergence of a class of consensus systems with a nonlinear input: Notation, Conventions and Preliminary Results

 A solution of \eqref{eq:consys} is represented by the left products of the matrix sequence in the following sense: a sequence $\{ x(k) \}_{k\in\N}$ is a solution of \eqref{eq:consys} corresponding to the initial condition $x(0) =x_0$ if and only if for all $k\in \N$,

 where

-The sequence $\{ P(k) \}_{k\in\N}$ is called {\sf weakly ergodic} if the difference between each pair or rows converges to zero, i.e. if for all $i,j$ we have
+The sequence $\{ P(k) \}_{k\in\N}$ is called {\sf weakly ergodic} if the difference between each pair of rows converges to zero, i.e. if for all $i,j$ we have

-This is equivalent to system \eqref{eq:consys} being a {\sf consensus system}, that is, every solution $\{ x(k)\}_{k\in \R^n}$ of \eqref{eq:consys} satisfies
+This is equivalent to system \eqref{eq:consys} being a {\sf consensus system}, that is, every solution $\{ x(k)\}_{k\in \N}$ of \eqref{eq:consys} satisfies

 for all $i,j$.
-The sequence $\{ P(k) \}_{k\in\N}$ is {\sf strongly ergodic} if it is weakly ergodic and, in addition, the limit $\lim_{k\to \infty} \Phi(k)$ exists.
-By a result of Chatterjee and Seneta \cite{chatterjee1977towards} weak and strong ergodicity are equivalent for left products of row stochastic matrices.
+The sequence $\{ P(k) \}_{k\in\N}$ is {\sf strongly ergodic} if it is weakly ergodic and, in addition, the limit $\lim_{k\to \infty} \Phi(k)$ exists; we denote this limit by $\Phi_\infty$.
+Due to a result of Chatterjee and Seneta \cite{chatterjee1977towards}, weak and strong ergodicity are equivalent for left products of row stochastic matrices.
 This is equivalent to every solution of \eqref{eq:consys} satisfying

 or, equivalently,